 The concept of a tax-deferred exchange was new in 1921, and like many new ideas, the concept has evolved in ways that may not have been contemplated at its inception.
-Treasury Regulations enacted over the years established clear rules to guide modern complicated transactions involving multiple parties, multiple assets, and non-simultaneous exchanges in which replacement property for the exchange is acquired from a third party seller, not from the relinquished property buyer.
+Treasury Regulations 11 enacted over the years established clear rules to guide modern complicated transactions involving multiple parties, multiple assets, and non-simultaneous exchanges in which replacement property for the exchange is acquired from a third party seller, not from the relinquished property buyer.
 Part of this evolution included the 1991 creation of the safe harbor role of the Qualified Intermediary in so-called "three corner" deferred exchanges.
-As part of their service, Qualified Intermediaries, many of whom are attorneys, CPAs or Certified Exchange Specialists®, simplify exchange transactions by using their expertise to guide taxpayers through the process.
-A positive unintended consequence of these Regulations is that the Qualified Intermediary has become an unofficial gatekeeper for the IRS, promoting technical compliance with the rules for non-recognition treatment.
+12 As part of their service, Qualified Intermediaries, many of whom are attorneys, CPAs or Certified Exchange Specialists®, simplify exchange transactions by using their expertise to guide taxpayers through the process.
+A positive unintended consequence of these Regulations is that the Qualified Intermediary has become an unofficial gatekeeper for the IRS, promoting technical compliance so that their clients' exchanges will qualify for non-recognition treatment.